invertebrate/doom3d/README.md

 My areas of focus in this project were:

 **Rendering**
--Triangle processing\n
+- Triangle processing
--Texture and normal mapping
+- Texture and normal mapping
--Triangle rasterization
+- Triangle rasterization
--Shading and lighting
+- Shading and lighting

 **Animations**
--An makeshift animation system that used multiple 3D objects in different poses as animation frames.
+- An makeshift animation system that used multiple 3D objects in different poses as animation frames.
--Animation timers and triggers based on animation state
+- Animation timers and triggers based on animation state

 **Physics**
--Player collider and physics interaction
+- Player collider and physics interaction
 ----------------------------------------

 Features: